-Assistant Dean of Students:
+Assistant Dean of Students/Director of Residence Life and Student Engagement:

-The Assistant Dean of Students directly supervises the Community Hall Directors, and indirectly supervises Resident Assistants and Work Study Students.
+The Assistant Dean of Students/ Director directly supervises the Community Hall Directors, and indirectly supervises Assistant Community Hall Directors and Resident Assistants (if applicable) Work Study Students.
 This individual also coordinates many of the administrative housing processes, residence life programming and initiatives, as well as works with key institutional stakeholders to manage the day-to-day operations of all residential facilities.